ApacheTech-Nuget-Packages/VintageStory.Gantry/docs/README.md

 ## **Support the Author:**

 The Gantry Mod Development Kit is developed, and maintained by me; Apache.
-I'm a freelance developer, a content creator, and and a long time player, and modder, of Vintage Story.
+I'm a professional .NET developer, a content creator, and and a long time player, and modder, of Vintage Story.
 I've contributed code to the game, including a re-write of the translation engine, some OpenGL GUI Elements, and a number of optimisations, and bug fixes.